nf-core/stableexpression/docs/usage.md

 Fetched accessions with their respective metadata will be available in `<OUTDIR>/expression_atlas/accessions/` and `<OUTDIR>/geo/accessions/`

+> [!IMPORTANT]
+> For `homo sapiens`, the experiment `E-GTEX-8` comprises 17350 samples :exploding_head: :exploding_head: :exploding_head:...
+It it therefore excluded by default, but you can include it anyway by setting `--accessions E-GTEX-8`.

 ## 4. Use your own expression datasets

 You can of course provide your own counts datasets / experimental designs.

-> [!NOTE]
+> [!IMPORTANT]
 >
 > - To ensure all RNA-seq datasets are processed the same way, users should provide **raw counts**.
 > - If normalised counts are provided, users should apply the same normalisation process to all of them. **The prefered method is `TPM`**.

-> [!WARNING]
-> Microarray data must be already normalised.
-When mixing your own datasets with public ones in a single run, you should use the `RMA` method in order to be compliant with Expression Atlas and GEO datasets.
+> - Microarray data must be already normalised.
+When mixing your own datasets with public ones in a single run, you should use the `RMA` method in order to be compliant with Expression Atlas datasets.

 First, prepare a CSV samplesheet listing the different count datasets you want to use.
 Each row represents a specific dataset and must contain: